plumbblake/trevordmiller-website/contributing.md

 - Create a feature branch off of `master`
 - Run `npm install` to install dependencies
 - Run `npm run upgrade` to upgrade dependencies
-- Run `npm run storybook` and open `localhost:9001` to develop isolated components
+- Run `npm run storybook` and open `localhost:9001` to develop components in an isolated environment
 - Run `npm run dev` and open `localhost:3000` to develop the full application
 - When you commit, `npm run precommit` runs automatically to ensure things are working as expected with your changes
 - Submit a pull request to `master`